 The Connection Object configures the characteristics and behavior of a logical connection in the device.
 A Connection is allocated (opened) in the device by the Master via the Allocate M/S Connection Request service in the DeviceNet Object.
 Configuration of the Connection Object attributes for the requested connection is done automatically in the device and generally need no further modification except for setting the Expected Packet Rate attribute (Attribute 9).
 However, it is within this object that selection of Input/Output assemblies may be configured.
-There are two ways to perform this configuration:
+This configuration can be performed the following ways: